-Rates volumes in particular are influenced by market volatility, and such volatility has been dampened due to continued quantitative easing undertaken by the U.S. Federal Reserve and other major central banks.
-Quantitative easing entails the central banks buying government securities or other securities in the open market - particularly longer-dated instruments - in an effort to promote increased lending and liquidity and bring down long-term interest rates.
-When central banks hold these instruments, they tend not to trade or hedge - thus lowering rates volumes across cash and derivatives markets industry-wide.
-As of July 2, 2014, the U.S. Federal Reserve had approximately \$3.7 trillion worth of long-dated U.S. Treasury and Federal Agency securities, compared with \$1.7 trillion at the beginning of 2011 and zero prior to September 2008.
-Other major central banks have also greatly increased the amount of longer-dated debt on their balance sheets over the past three years.
+Rates volumes in particular are influenced by market volatility, which has been dampened due to continued quantitative easing undertaken by the U.S. Federal Reserve, the European Central Bank, as well as at other major central banks.
+Quantitative easing entails the central banks buying government securities or other securities in the open market-particularly longer-dated instruments-in an effort to promote increased lending and liquidity and bring down long-term interest rates.
+When central banks hold these instruments, they tend not to trade or hedge-thus lowering rates volumes across cash and derivatives markets industry-wide.
+As of October 8 th, 2014, the U.S. Federal Reserve had approximately \$3.8 trillion worth of long-dated U.S. Treasury and Federal Agency securities, compared with \$1.7 trillion at the beginning of 2011 and zero prior to September 2008.
+Other major central banks have also greatly increased the amount of longer-dated debt on their balance sheets over the past three years or signaled a willingness to do so.

 In addition, the G-20 central banks have agreed to implement the Basel III accord.
 Basel III was drafted with the intention of making banks more stable in the wake of the financial crisis.
-The accord, which will be phased in over the next few years, will force most large banks in G-20 nations to hold about three times as much Tier 1 capital as is required under the previous set of rules.
-The new capital rules make it more expensive for banks to hold non-sovereign debt assets on their balance sheet, and as a result, analysts say banks have reduced or will reduce their trading activity in corporate and asset-backed fixed income securities as well as in various other OTC cash and derivative instruments.
-We believe that this has reduced overall industry volumes in many of the products we trade, particularly in credit.
+The accord, which will be phased in over the next few years, will force most large banks in G-20 nations to hold approximately three times as much Tier 1 capital as is required under the previous set of rules.
+The new capital rules make it more expensive for banks to hold non-sovereign debt assets on their balance sheets, and as a result, analysts say banks have reduced or will reduce their trading activity in corporate and asset-backed fixed income securities as well as in various other OTC cash and derivative instruments.
+We believe that this has reduced overall industry volumes in many of the products we trade, particularly in Credit.

-During the three months ended June 30, 2014, industry volumes were mostly down year-over-year for most of the OTC and listed products we broker in rates, credit and foreign exchange.
-For example, according to the Securities Industry and Financial Markets Association ("SIFMA"), overall U.S. bond trading volumes decreased by approximately 20% year-over-year in the second quarter of 2014.
+During the three months ended September 30, 2014, industry volumes were mixed year-over-year for most of the OTC and listed products we broker in Rates, Credit, FX and Equities and other.
+For example, while FX volumes and equity and other volumes were generally up, Rates and Credit volumes were generally down.
+According to the Securities Industry and Financial Markets Association ("SIFMA"), overall U.S. bond trading volumes decreased by over 7% year-over-year in the third quarter of 2014.
 This negatively impacted revenues industry-wide and in our Financial Services segment.
-In addition, our ongoing efforts to lower expenses and to improve the margins of this segment resulted in ongoing targeted reductions to our front-office headcount during the past twelve months, which lowered revenues compared with a year earlier, but are expected to improve broker productivity and our profitability over the long term.
 Below is a discussion of the volume and growth drivers of our various financial services brokerage product categories.